Trending Topics

 Machine & part inspection: Smart glasses can help make machine and part inspection processes more accurate and efficient.
 For example, smart glasses might display a particular component in proper working condition, enabling the technician to compare the part being inspected as if the two were side by side.
 Smart glasses can also display common maintenance problems and failure states and can even detect and diagnose potential issues using AI technology.

 From a documentation standpoint, smart glasses can provide excellent value as well.
 During inspection processes, rather than writing down readings or entering them into a device, technicians can use voice commands to log inspection readings for audit and tracking purposes.
 Smart glasses can thus eliminate the need to locate and carry around paperwork or manuals while also enabling more accurate and reliable inspections to be completed more quickly.
+This can be highly beneficial for regulatory compliance as well as quality assurance.

 Remote monitoring: When a maintenance issue occurs, the typical process is to take the machine out of service, diagnose the problem (or consult with someone who can) and remedy the problem (or, again, consult with someone who can).
-This can be a time-consuming cycle that results in increased costs — especially if emergency maintenance is required — and extended downtime.
+This can be a time-consuming cycle that results in increased costs—especially if emergency maintenance is required—and extended downtime.

 Smart glasses enable technicians and managers to overcome these inefficiencies through remote monitoring, drawing on the expertise of centralized personnel who do not need to be on-site in order to diagnose a maintenance problem and identify the right solution.
 With smart glasses, remote maintenance enables manufacturing organizations to better leverage the collective knowledge of all personnel across geographies, vastly increasing the speed and effectiveness of maintenance processes while also reducing downtime and additional costs for maintenance contractors or emergency maintenance services.
+Global OEMs can call on remote experts to help them support the needs of multiple plants without the need for them to be on-site, for example.

 Maintenance process assistance: Whether for scheduled maintenance or unplanned repairs, smart glasses can assist in maintenance processes, helping to ensure fast, complete and accurate remedies to equipment issues.
-With smart glasses, the steps in a maintenance process — from diagnosis to implementation — can be displayed in real-time to the technicians, cycling through each step as it is completed.
+With smart glasses, the steps in a maintenance process—from diagnosis to implementation—can be displayed in real-time to the technicians, cycling through each step as it is completed.
 As with inspections, smart glasses can also use visual technology to help identify problems, speeding up the diagnostic stage of the process and identifying potential issues during routine maintenance that may go otherwise unnoticed.

 Beyond a simple list of steps, smart glasses can show the wearer videos or interactive diagrams of a maintenance process in action, providing additional guidance for less-experienced technicians who may not otherwise be able to complete a task.
+This ensures there is less risk to workers and assets due to errors made during the repair process.

 Technical training: Smart glasses have proven extremely effective for technician training, starting with videos and interactive learning programs similar to those used in maintenance assistance.
 From there, trainees can use smart glasses to simulate a hands-on experience with a new process through augmented reality (AR) technology, replicating repair or inspection steps without handling any equipment.
 This helps to speed up and improve training, reduce costs, improve safety and maximize equipment uptime.
+As Industry 4.0 sweeps through the manufacturing sector, AR smart glasses may prove to be a valuable tool for upskilling the workforce.